ARMmbed/mbed-os/TEST_APPS/readme.md

 +---------------+----------------+
 ```

-The results from the tests can also be found from mbed-os/log folder.
+The results from the tests can also be found in the mbed-os/log folder.
 You probably want to add the log folder to your .mbedignore file to prevent issues with build commands becoming too long over the time.